 Why Material Safety Matters

-It’s pretty obvious why “toxic” toys—which contain phthalates and lots of other chemical additives1 you don’t want in/on your body—are bad, but porous toys might not seem so dangerous.
+It’s pretty obvious why “toxic” toys—which contain phthalates and lots of other chemical additives2—are bad, but porous toys might not seem so dangerous.
 Many porous insertable toys are now claiming to be “phthalate-free” in order to give the appearance of being safe.

-But these toys can never be properly sanitized.
+But these toys can never be fully sanitized.
 The porous materials that they’re made of will allow bacteria and other harmful microorganisms to breed as soon as you begin using these toys, and it only gets worse with time (and with heat and sunlight).
-Antibacterial cleaners can’t fully clean these unsafe materials.2
+Antibacterial cleaners can’t fully clean these unsafe materials.3

 So What Is Safe?